gabrielle95/DeadMansDrawClient/README.md

   * if card effect for first Kraken-pulled-card cannot be fulfilled, thus is nullified, the second card needs to be drawn (e.g. Kraken->Map(empty discard)->[draw second], Kraken->Hook(with empty bank)->[draw second], Kraken->Sword(with empty or all existing suit stacks)->[draw second] ))
 * **Sword** effect cannot pick enemy Suit from which own Player already has someting in its Bank, yet not taking anything on the PlayArea in account
 * **Chest & Key** draws from the DiscardPile randomly, bad luck if there are no or not enough cards for you in the pile
-* DiscardPile - initially filled with the smallest of each suit
+* _DiscardPile_ is initially filled with the smallest of each suit